Module 13 Lab: Governance — Approval Workflows, Maturity Levels, and Audit Trails

 - L1: Agent cannot run commands — the no-terminal configuration is the teaching moment

-- L2: Terminal enabled, every DANGEROUS_PATTERNS match pauses for human approval
+- L2: Terminal enabled, every DANGEROUS_PATTERNS match pauses for human approval;

-- Both layers exist simultaneously; neither replaces the other
+- Both layers exist simultaneously; neither replaces the other — Phase 7 adds Layer 1 to the stack

 The governance spectrum in one sentence: